extua/biography-compendium/content/books_pamphlets/jock-kane-oral-history.md

 8\.
 Betty Kane's story

-9.“When the locals came into their own” byEric Browne
+9.“When the locals came into their own” by Eric Browne

 10.“A panorama of people's lives” by Jack Dunn, former General Secretary, NUM Kent Area